 The most impressive animal we saw though was the rhino.
 I’m not sure we’ve ever seen one so close before.

-Lincoln and the Brides
+Lincoln Park and the Brides

 We planned on walking back into the city through Lincoln Park and our walk turned into one of those strange and weird moments that we often seem to experience.
 The park has a couple of nice lakes with picturesque little bridges crossing them and as we walked we saw a wedding party congregating on the main bridge.
 Bride and groom and multiple bridesmaids posing for photos with more guests and looking wonderful.
 How nice we thought.
 Then as we walked further we came across another bride with her entourage, all looking happy and smiley and again posing for more pics.
 Bit strange seeing two eh?
 Well as we looked across the lake there was another.
 Photographer and happy couple doing photos on the waters edge in a lovely setting.
 And waiting 30 feet away, another bride!
 They were everywhere!
 Brides galore.
 We felt like we were in some sort of bizarre bad movie.
 Yet another party awaited us as we escaped the park.
 She had the brightest dress of all.